peak-gao/code-notes/React/react-basics.md

 - If you want to test out how some specific JSX is converted into JavaScript, you can try out the [online Babel compiler](https://babeljs.io/repl/#?presets=react&code_lz=GYVwdgxgLglg9mABACwKYBt1wBQEpEDeAUIogE6pQhlIA8AJjAG4B8AEhlogO5xnr0AhLQD0jVgG4iAXyJA)

 ##### Why JSX?
-- React embraces the fact that rendering logic is inherently coupled with other UI logic: how events are handled, how the state changes over time, and how the data is prepared for display.
+- React embraces the fact that rendering logic is inherently coupled with other UI logic: how events are handled, how the state changes over time, and how the data is prepared for display
 - Instead of artificially separating technologies by putting markup and logic in separate files, React separates concerns with loosely coupled units called “components” that contain both
 - It also allows React to show more useful error and warning messages
 - React doesn’t require using JSX, but most people find it helpful as a visual aid when working with UI inside the JavaScript code